 Deep in Colorado’s rugged terrain, the mountain lion prowls with silent grace.
 This solitary predator is known for its elusive nature and powerful build.

 While rarely seen, when threatened, it can be dangerous.
 Hikers should remain vigilant and never approach a lion.
 If you encounter one, stand your ground and appear larger.
+These majestic cats are a testament to the wild beauty of Colorado, embodying both awe and caution.

 3. Western Diamondback Rattlesnake